oootlichno/wowcleanfrontend_pt/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production and deploys it to the AWS S3 bucket used to host the frontend.

+This command performs the following steps:

+1. Runs `npm run build` to generate an optimized production build in the `build` folder.
+2. Uploads the contents of the `build` folder to the S3 bucket `wowcleanpt-frontend`.
+3. Removes outdated files from the bucket to keep it synchronized with the latest build.
+4. Creates a CloudFront invalidation so the updated files are served immediately.

+After the command completes, the latest version of the application will be available through the CloudFront distribution and the `wowcleanpt.com` domain.

+Use this command whenever frontend changes need to be deployed to production.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**